brave/browser-laptop/docs/state.md

     'bookmarks.toolbar.showOnlyFavicon': boolean, // true if only favicons should be shown on the bookmarks toolbar 'general.language': string, // The language code to use for localization and spell check or null to use the system default
-    'payments.enabled': boolean, // true if the Payments pane is active 'payments.monthly-amount': number, // in USD
+    'payments.enabled': boolean, // true if the Payments pane is active 'payments.contribution-amount': number, // in USD
     'advanced.hardware-acceleration-enabled': boolean, // false if hardware acceleration should be explicitly disabled 'advanced.default-zoom-level': number, // the default zoom level for sites that have no specific setting 'advanced.pdfjs-enabled': boolean, // Whether or not to render PDF documents in the browser